Options & Ordering

 How long will it take to receive my finished artwork?

 Upon completion of your order, I will be in touch to plan for shipping/delivery.
-I will send a final invoice, including the remaining 50% balance for the artwork itself, plus any applicable shipping/delivery and taxes.
+The remaining balance, plus any applicable shipping/delivery and taxes, is due before delivery/shipment.
 Upon receipt of your final payment, I will ship or deliver your piece.

 Can I get my artwork more quickly?